dalu-wins/bottom-navigation-bar/README.md

 # Features
-- Dynamic colors based on the system's color pallette
+- Dynamic colors based on the system's color palette
 - Showing outlined icon by default and filled icon when selected
 - Stays in the correct tab when screen is rebuild
 - Handles back gesture and back button correctly